masterminds-kenya/social_network/checklist-03.md

     - [x] Campaign collected can still see posts from deleted users if already in campaign
     - [x] Campaign results still works with posts from deleted users
     - [ ] Campaign sheet report still works with posts from deleted users
-    - [ ] Keep posts only currently in a campaign, discard unattached posts.
+    - [ ] Keep posts only currently in a campaign, discard unattached posts
+  - [ ] What about unassigned posts for this User?
+    - [ ] Each post should be deleted
+    - [ ] Any reference to this post (Campaign.processed) should be handled ON DELETE
 - [c] Revisit structure for ON DELETE, ON UPDATE (especially on User delete)
 - [c] Revisit structure for how related tables are loaded (lazy=?)
-- [s] Revisit method of reporting Campaign Results.
+- [s] Revisit method of reporting Campaign Results

 ### Google Drive & Sheets Functionality